 - Deeper connections among leadership and front-line employees.

-Build better relationships, have better communication, invest in your people and they will want to stay!
+Build better relationships, have better communication, and invest in your people and they will want to stay!